SQL

 Fields in levelups table:

-• leveluprecordid - identifier which can be used for connection with Levelup_currencies table
+• leveluprecordid – identifier which can be used for connection with levelup_currencies table.

 Fields in levelup_currencies table:

-• type - how the resource was changed.
-It could be: 'BALANCE', 'SPENT', 'EARNED', 'BOUGHT'
+• type – how the resource was changed.
+It could be: 'BALANCE', 'SPENT', 'EARNED', 'BOUGHT'.

-• _{currency_name} - such a column will be created for each currency of the project.
+• _{currency_name} – such column will be created for each currency of the project.
 For example, "_Coins".
 The name of the column will be the same as it was received from the app.

-Fields in the tutorial table:
+Fields in tutorials table:

-• step - if the value is more than 0, then it is the number of the tutorial step, step = 0 means that tutorial was skipped, step = -1 means that tutorial was started, step = -2 means that tutorial was finished.
+• step – if the value is more than 0, then it is the number of the tutorial step.
+Step = 0 means that tutorial was skipped, step = -1 means that tutorial was started, step = -2 means that tutorial was finished.

 Fields in payments table (this table contains information about real payments):

-• currency - shows the currency of the payment
+• currency – shows the currency of the payment.

-• price - price of the product in the user's currency
+• price – price of the product in the user's currency.

-• priceusd - price of the product in USD
+• priceusd – price of the product in USD.

 • revenueusd – price of the product in USD after the store comission rate.
 The revenue rate is set up in Settings -> SDK -> Payments.